Hundreds of Christmas Eve flights canceled because of omicron cases

-CHICAGO — There could be extra delays for thousands of travelers over Christmas weekend who booked with United Airlines because of the coronavirus pandemic.
+CHICAGO — There could be extra delays for thousands of travelers over Christmas weekend after at least four major airlines said they've canceled dozens of flights over illnesses among their flight crews.

-The airline said in a statement that the spike in omicron variant cases this week across the nation has forced them to cancel some flights because of cases among crew members who were assigned to them.
+United, Delta and Alaska Airlines all said Thursday they had to cancel Christmas Eve flights due to a spike in COVID-19 cases among their employees who were scheduled to work.

-It's unclear exactly how many flights are being canceled, but the flight tracking site FlightAware has more than 130 Christmas Eve United flights listed as canceled or delayed.
+As of Friday morning, the flight tracking site FlightAware reported United canceled 170 Christmas Eve flights.

 American Airlines said their flights were operating at a "99.7% completion factor," meaning nearly all of their scheduled flights had no issues.